Injong of Joseon

-Injong (20 March 1515 (lunar calendar: 25 February 1515) - 8 August 1545), personal name Yi Ho, was the 12th monarch of the Joseon dynasty of Korea.
-His father was King Jungjong and his mother was Queen Janggyeong, whose brother was Yun Im.
-As the firstborn, he became crown prince in 1520 and succeeded his father in 1544.
-He had the shortest reign amongst all of Joseon's kings.
+Injong (20 March 1515 - 17 August 1545), (Note: In the Korean calendar (lunisolar), he was born on the 25th day of the 2nd lunar month and died on the 1st day of the 7th lunar month.) personal name Yi Ho, was the 12th monarch of Joseon.
+His father was King Jungjong and his mother was Queen Janggyeong, the younger sister of Yun Im.
+He had the shortest reign among all of Joseon's kings.

 Biography

 Birth

 Annals of King Jungjong, Volume 21, 10th Year of Jungjong's Reign, February 25th, 6th Article / The Crown Prince is Born at the Beginning of the NightAt the beginning of the night, during the first drum (초고, Chogo), the Crown Prince (원자, Wonja) was born.
 Annals of King Jungjong, Volume 21, 10th Year of Jungjong's Reign, February 26th, 1st Article / Jeong Gwang-pil Reports on the Birth of the Crown PrinceJeong Gwang-pil, the Left State Councillor, led the officials to offer congratulations in the courtyard of Geunjeongjeon Hall.
 He presented a memorial, stating:

 "Now that the month has completed its cycle, a noble figure has been born.
 This is a blessing from heaven and a great joy for the nation.
 Your Majesty, with your virtuous and divine appearance, you are both scholarly and martial.
 May your great name shine brightly for a thousand years.
 You have sought and obtained a son, establishing a beautiful heir without any flaws.
 On this auspicious day, we welcome the arrival of great fortune.
 We, your humble servants, are fortunate to witness this prosperous era and wish to respond with the poetry of Zhou.
 We earnestly pray for longevity and blessings."

 Following this, an amnesty was proclaimed, and the amnesty document stated:

 "The King declares: In inheriting the foundation of our ancestors, it is essential to prioritize the performance of ancestral rites.
 The joy of having a son is unparalleled.
 I, a humble descendant, have occupied the throne for ten years without the auspicious sign of a bear dream or the assurance of a successor.
 Concerned about the importance of succession, I have always been anxious.
 Now, on the 25th day of the 2nd month of this year, the Crown Prince was born to the Queen.
 This event not only fulfills the hopes of the people but also brings great beauty to the royal family.
 How can this be merely my personal joy?
 Let all the people share in this happiness.
 Ah, the plan for ten thousand generations begins now.
 Let us cleanse the four corners of the realm and all participate in renewal."Annals of King Jungjong, Volume 21, 10th Year of Jungjong's Reign, February 29th, 1st Article / The Queen and the Crown Prince Move to No Gong-pil's ResidenceIn the early morning, the Crown Prince (원자, Wonja) was taken to the residence of No Gong-pil, Lord of Gyo-seong (교성군, Gyo-seong Gun), to reside there temporarily.
 This was because the Queen (중궁, Jungung) was unwell.